Tag: ironmonger

 During Robert’s teen years, the family lived on a farm at Iveston, about nine miles northwest of Durham city.
 After his mother’s death in 1804, they moved into a house in Swalwell.
 Land tax records from 1810 show that Robert, now age 21, owned this property and that he was an iron manufacturer.

 It is also possible that Robert was in the military in his youth.
 His March 28, 1859 obituary in the Montreal Herald and Daily Commercial Gazette, probably written by his daughter Catherine Mitcheson Bagg of Montreal, suggested that Robert was an officer in the British army during the Napoleonic Wars (1803-1815).
 The article said, “he was a native of England and held, we believe, a commission as captain in the army.”
-That wording suggests that she wasn’t sure about this and I have not yet confirmed it.
+That wording suggests that she wasn’t sure about this.

 In December 1810, he was almost 30 years old and in business in London as an ironmonger.
-A search of the U.K. National Archives website showed that Robert and business partner Thomas Kempster, of Greenwich Street, Dowgate Hill, ironmongers, purchased insurance.2 (This could, of course, have been another individual named Robert Mitcheson.)
-Two years later Thomas and Robert dissolved their partnership.
+A search of the U.K. National Archives website shows that Robert Mitcheson and business partner Thomas Kempster, of Greenwich Street, Dowgate Hill, ironmongers, purchased insurance.2 Two years later Thomas and Robert dissolved their partnership.

 Perhaps Robert remained in London for a while after that.
 His brother lived near the docks along the Thames River and some years later established an anchor-manufacturing business there.